-- Perform and manage mathematical research projects in one or more areas of pure mathematics including additive combinatorics and parts of analytic number theory, harmonic analysis, and combinatorics, under the supervision of Dr Thomas Bloom. - Review and refine existing theories, or develop new methods as appropriate; - Participate actively in the activities of the wider Number Theory research group, for instance by participating in the informal internal seminar series, and act as a source of information and advice to its members, including providing informal mentorship to D. Phil students; - Write up the results of their work, either singly or with co-authors, for publication in refereed journals and proceedings, acknowledging the support of the Royal Society; - Present the results of their work at seminars and conferences, and attend national and international meetings where relevant; - Develop ideas for generating research income.
+- Perform and manage mathematical research projects in operator algebras and related fields, under the supervision of Professor Stuart White; - Carry out collaborative projects with colleagues in the Functional Analysis research group or cognate research groups, and researchers at external institutions; - Review and refine existing theories, or develop new methods as appropriate; - Participate actively in the activities of the wider Functional Analysis research group, for instance by organising and participating in the external and internal seminar series, and acting as a source of information and advice to its members, including providing informal mentorship to D. Phil students; - Write up the results of their work, either singly or with co-authors, for publication in refereed journals and proceedings, acknowledging the support of the UKRI; - Present the results of their work at seminars and conferences, and attend national and international meetings where relevant; - Develop ideas for generating new research income.